|O’NEILL, KEVIN LEWIS

 Toronto, ON M5R 2M8

-A 2013-2014 American Council of Learned Societies Fellow, Professor O’Neill’s research has been supported by the the Wenner Gren Foundation, the Harry Frank Guggenheim Foundation, the Open Society Foundation, the Social Science Research Council, and the Social Science and Humanities Research Council of Canada.
+A 2013-2014 American Council of Learned Societies Fellow, his research has been supported by the Wenner Gren Foundation, the Harry Frank Guggenheim Foundation, the Open Society Foundations, the Social Science Research Council, and the Social Sciences and Humanities Research Council of Canada.